nf-core/viralrecon/README.md

 ## Introduction

-**nfcore/viralrecon** is a bioinformatics analysis pipeline used to perform assembly and intrahost/low-frequency variant calling for viral samples.
+**nfcore/viralrecon** is a bioinformatics analysis pipeline used to perform assembly and intra-host/low-frequency variant calling for viral samples.

-The pipeline supports short-read illumina data from both shotgun and enriched library preparation methods (amplicon, target enrichment).
+The pipeline supports short-read Illumina sequencing data from both shotgun (e.g. sequencing directly from clinical samples) and enrichment-based library preparation methods (e.g. amplicon-based: [ARTIC SARS-CoV-2 enrichment protocol](https://artic.network/ncov-2019); or probe-capture-based).

 The pipeline is built using [Nextflow](https://www.nextflow.io), a workflow tool to run tasks across multiple compute infrastructures in a very portable manner.
-It comes with docker containers making installation trivial and results highly reproducible.
+It comes with Docker containers making installation trivial and results highly reproducible.
 Furthermore, automated continuous integration tests that run the pipeline on a full-sized dataset using AWS cloud ensure that the code is stable.

-## Example output
+## Pipeline reporting

-The viralrecon pipeline provides analysis on a single target genome of interest, such as a virus.
-Numerous QC and reporting steps are included, finally finishing with a single [MultiQC](https://multiqc.info/) report containing a full summary of the analysis.

-To get a feel for what to expect, you can see [an example MultiQC report here](https://raw.githack.com/nf-core/viralrecon/master/docs/html/multiqc_report.html), generated using the parameters defined in [this configuration file](https://github.com/nf-core/viralrecon/blob/master/conf/test_full.config).
+Numerous QC and reporting steps are included in the pipeline in order to collate a full summary of the analysis within a single [MultiQC](https://multiqc.info/) report.
+You can see [an example MultiQC report here](https://raw.githack.com/nf-core/viralrecon/master/docs/html/multiqc_report.html), generated using the parameters defined in [this configuration file](https://github.com/nf-core/viralrecon/blob/master/conf/test_full.config).
 The pipeline was run with [these samples](https://zenodo.org/record/3735111), prepared from the [ncov-2019 ARTIC Network V1 amplicon set](https://artic.network/ncov-2019) and sequenced on the Illumina MiSeq platform in 301bp paired-end format.

 ## Pipeline summary